TerStudio/IviSlider/README.md

 #### Description

 * IviSlider is a responsive and lightweight customizable slider.
 You can easily change size, class of title, speed and overlaz for images.
-* No jQuery is required.
+* No jQuery is required!
 * Accepts images src and slide titles in json format.
 * You can set the height of slider that depends on screen size
 * The slider changes size by wondow reize